Free Confidential Consultation

 How Does the Jones Act Help Injured Cruise Workers?

 The Jones Act is an essential legal protection for maritime workers.
-Cruise ship crew members who suffer neck injuries while at sea are considered maritime workers.
-This act provides a way for workers to seek compensation if unsafe working conditions or their employer’s or coworkers’ negligence caused their injuries.
+Cruise crew members who suffer neck injuries while at sea are considered maritime workers.
+This act allows workers to seek compensation if unsafe working conditions or their employer’s negligence caused injuries.
 Some of the key components of the Jones Act are:

 What Steps Should Crew Members Take After a Neck Injury on a Cruise Ship?